Triaging and Red Flags

 This could be a sign of underlying illness such as an infection or some forms of cancer.

 Some sufferers may initially answer “no” to all of these questions, but subsequently become a “yes”.
 You may start out with mechanical back pain, but 3 months later the pain could be due to a different cause.
-It’s worth encouraging sufferers to re-do this questionnaire monthly if the pain persists.
+It’s worth encouraging clients to re-do this questionnaire monthly if the pain persists.

 A note on diagnosis

-Note that the CG’s do not encourage the offering of a specific “tissue-based” diagnosis to sufferers.
+Note that the Clinical Guidelines do not encourage the offering of a specific “tissue-based” diagnosis to sufferers.
 In fact, as discussed by Nicholas & George (2011), “recent studies have highlighted the variability of pain intensity reports and the difficulty of precisely identifying specific lumbar anatomy to account for patients’ pain complaints.
 Collectively, these studies have indicated that an evidence-based pain management approach should not emphasize the identification of anatomical structures creating the pain.” (apart from in the identification of possible pathology).

 The below table is included for information.
 It can be used in determining which sufferers with lower extremity pain are likely to have referred pain, and which are likely to have pain due to spinal nerve irritation (radiculopathy).
 “Non-Nerve Compression Sciatica” versus “Nerve Compression Sciatica”.